If you're betting on the Safeway Open First Round Leader market then check out our combined FRL current/event form stats here.

-Path to Victory: Below are the end of round positions for the last 5 winners of this event:
+Path to Victory: Below are the end of round positions for the last 7 winners:

 Incoming form of winners since 2011:

-For the record, here's the breakdown of Poa Annua and Bentgrass/Poa Annua mix PGA Tour victors in the field since 2008:
+For the record, here's the breakdown of pure Poa Annua and Bentgrass/Poa Annua mix PGA Tour victors in the field since 2008:

-Spreading things slightly broader and taking the first tournament after the Tour Championship into account across the last 6 seasons - naturally this includes the 'Fall Series' from 2010-2013 - 5 of those 6 tournaments have been won by players ranked in the top 90 in the Official Golf World Rankings.
-Only Bae won with a triple digit OWGR at 195.
+Spreading things slightly broader and taking the first tournament after the Tour Championship into account across the last 8 seasons - naturally this includes the Fall Series from 2010 through to 2013 - 7 of those 8 tournaments have been won by players ranked in the top 90 in the Official Golf World Rankings.
+Only Bae won with a triple digit OWGR at 195: